Fade2D Documentation pages v2.16.8

 Parameters

-bVerboseis by default true and causes a warning if NULL is returned.
+[in]bVerboseis true by default and causes a warning if NULL is returned.

 Returns

-a pointer to the new Zone2 object or NULL if no triangles exist or pConstraintGraph->isOriented() returns false.
+A pointer to the created Zone2 object, or NULL if no triangles exist, or if pConstraintGraph->isOriented() returns false.
+Make sure to check for NULL before proceeding.

 ◆ createZone() [3/4]